awesmubarak/gitget/README.md

 ## Usage

-This program is useful for people that tend to download a lot of repositories from github to simply use as software and want to manage these repositories.
-Github repositories are treated like software 'packages', and basic tasks such as downloading and saving information about repositories, updating repository, and removing them once they aren't needed anymore.
+Gitget allows you to manage repositories download from git hosts like github or gitlab.
+The repositories are treated like software 'packages', and basic tasks such as downloading and saving information about repositories, updating repository, and removing them once they aren't needed anymore.
 The contents of the git repositories is not changed; installation scripts are not run and dependencies are not installed (yet).

 ### Help